Stephen-Hilton/fupi/README.md

 FUPI_SKIP_DIRS="setup,venv*,*egg*"
 ```

 The program will evaluate every `*.env` file it finds in the current working directory, it's parent, and all it's children.
-It then picks the best one that contains the two envars below:
+It then picks the best one that contains the two envars above.
+Those envars have slightly different behaviors:

 The `FUPI_ADD_DIRS` will be string-matched against folders in your project, and on exact match, will include that folder and all subfolders into your sys.path.